LeLaR: The First In-Orbit Demonstration of an AI-Based Satellite Attitude Controller: Methodology

-The available angular momentum from the reaction wheels could potentially result in very high satellite body rates (exceeding 20~$^\circ$/s) in case of a malfunctioning control law.
-High satellite body rates pose different risks to the mission.
-The four flexible antenna-rods extending out of the structure could bend under the resulting torques, potentially deforming the antenna pattern or even causing damage.
-High rotational rates might also limit the capability of receiving and transmitting messages using the transmitter system and limit the capability to perform appropriate maximum power-point tracking for the solar panels.
-Through the buildup of disturbance angular momentum resulting from external disturbance torques, high rotational body rates might be induced when powering-off reaction-wheels, which have not been desaturated.
-In case of a power-failure or system malfunction, high rotational rates may be induced, which leads to the same problems as mentioned before.
-Incorrect commanded magnetorquer outputs might also lead to high rotational body rates, especially if applied for a prolonged period of time.
-Since InnoCube is using a circular-polarized antenna paired with a circular-polarized antenna on ground, certain orientations exist which put the satellite in a blind-spot orientation, where transmission and reception of telemetry or telecommands becomes unavailable.
-If such an orientation is reached during a control maneuver, the satellite becomes unreachable, which poses a high operational risk.
+The available angular momentum from the RWs could potentially result in very high satellite body rates (exceeding 20~$^\circ$\text{/s}) in case of a malfunctioning controller.
+High satellite body rates can lead to critical states by stressing the flexible antenna rods, degrading communication performance, and reducing the effectiveness of solar power tracking.
+Through the buildup of disturbance angular momentum in the RWs, high rotational body rates might also be induced when powering-off RWs, without prior desaturation.
+Incorrect commanded MT outputs might also lead to high rotational body rates, especially if applied for a prolonged period of time.

-Neural network weights can be uploaded to the satellite as files.
-Since loading these network files poses the possibility of a software crash (e.g., due to misconfigured parameters or software bugs), particular focus needs to be placed on the safe loading of these files.
-The latter prevented by not allowing uploaded network files to be loaded automatically into the controller module.
-This ensures that corrupted files do not compromise the safe booting of the ADCS software, as the module can be reset externally via PCDU commands.
-While ground testing using InnoCube's engineering qualification model (EQM) is being done for new network files (or software updates), the same principle applies to satellite missions in general.